anthonykulis/cps206/classes/basic/introduction_to_classes.md

  and that content can be any primitive or class, including instances of the class itself.
 We call this content *properties* or *member variables*.

  A class also has methods to act upon those properties.
-Of course, we do not need methods, to create a class, nor do we need properties.
-But without methods, the class is fairly pointless, and without properties, it is completely useless.
+Of course, we do not need methods to create a class, nor do we need properties, but without methods, the class is fairly pointless, and without properties, it is completely useless.

  But taking that completely useless concept, the only thing we need to create a class is a the keyword `class` and a